Violations: ICERD art 1

 The Committee recommends that the State party take the necessary measures to secure the removal of the offending term from the sign in question, and to inform the Committee.

-An Aboriginal man alleged that a sign at a football ground in Toowoomba, in regional Queensland, bearing the word ‘Nigger’ breached Australia’s obligations under ICERD.
-The word applied to a grandstand named after a celebrated Caucasian rugby player of the 1920s who was universally known by the nickname ‘Nigger’ because his surname was Brown.
+An Aboriginal man alleged that a sign at a football ground in Toowoomba, in regional Queensland, bearing the N-word breached Australia’s obligations under ICERD.
+The word applied to a grandstand named after a celebrated white rugby player of the 1920s who was universally known by the N-word as a nickname because his surname was Brown.

 Hagan alleged the use of the term amounted to racial discrimination under article 1 as well as racial vilification under article 4; its use impinged on his enjoyment of the sports ground on a racial basis, contrary to article 5.
 He also argued that Australia was obliged under article 2(1)(c) to amend laws having the effect of perpetuating racial discrimination and, under article 7, to take measures, including educational and cultural, to combat prejudice and promote tolerance.
 The Committee on the Elimination of Racial Discrimination found in his favour, without specifying which articles were breached, and recommended Australia have the sign removed.